Do you ever get twitches right below the eye, just above the cheek?

 How to Help Prevent the Area Under Your Eye from Twitching

-First off, if you’ve been rubbing a finger there, stop.
+First off, if you’ve been rubbing a finger under your eye, for whatever reason, stop this.

-“Getting restful sleep and eliminating stress may be all that is needed to resolve the eye twitching.
+“Getting restful sleep and eliminating stress may be all that is needed to resolve the eye twitching,” says Dr. Fuksina.

 “If muscle twitching (fasciculations) spread to other muscle groups, such as arms, legs and are associated with muscle weakness, that would necessitate a visit to a doctor to rule out more serious underlying conditions.”

-Here is how you canl the difference between “perceived” muscle weakness and actual clinical weakness.
+Here is how you can the difference between “perceived” muscle weakness and actual clinical weakness.

 Dr. Fuksina is the founder of astraMDhealth, which includes telemedicine.
 Double board certified in internal and obesity medicine, she focuses on a personalized approach, including metabolism and genetic makeup, to customize treatments and preventive care.